Generating Realistic Training Images Based on Tonality-Alignment Generative Adversarial Networks for Hand Pose

-Generating realistic images by using generative adversarial networks~\cite{goodfellow_nips14, shrivastava_cvpr17} (GANs) has been an active research topic.
-The scheme of generating data via GANs is to feed an image as input to the GANs, and then GANs enables to generate a realistic image based on the inputs.
-Isola~\etal~propose an approach, named Pix2Pix Net~\cite{pix2pix_cvpr17}, to learn a mapping from a sketch to a realistic image.
-For example, it can transfer a car sketch to a car image.
-Unlike the original GANs requiring paired training data, Zhu~\etal~\cite{CycleGAN_iccv17} propose Cycle-Consistent Adversarial networks for learning to translate an image from a source domain to a target domain with unpaired examples.
-To increase the amount of training data, recent progress has utilized the AR simulators to produce synthetic training data.
-However, the synthetic data generated by the AR simulator look unnatural.
-Shrivastava~\etal~\cite{shrivastava_cvpr17} present a simulated$+$unsupervised learning approach based on GANs, named SimGAN, to refine the realism of a simulator’s output with unlabeled real data.
-However, their simulator's data only include the object itself but not the background scene.
-The resulting synthetic image is filled an object (\eg a hand or an eye).
-SimGAN does not take the synthetic object and real background into account, yet the background information is crucial in many real world applications.
-For examples, detecting faces in a crowded market.
-In this work, we explore techniques that directly regularize the foreground (hand) and the background (natural scenes in which the hand appears \cite{zhang_icip16}\cite{rehg_eccv94}\cite{ionescu_pami14}).
+{\flushleft {\bf Data Augmentation via Adversarial Learning.}} Generating realistic images by using {\em generative adversarial networks} (GAN)~\cite{goodfellow_nips14,shrivastava_cvpr17} has been a research trend.
+Isola~\etal propose {\em Pix2Pix Net}~\cite{pix2pix_cvpr17} to learn a mapping from a sketch to a realistic image, \eg transferring a car sketch to a car image.
+Unlike GAN requiring paired training data, {\em CycleGAN}~\cite{CycleGAN_iccv17} employs cycle-consistent adversarial networks for translating images from a source domain to a target domain with unpaired examples.
+To increase the amount of training data, Shrivastava~\etal present {\em SimGAN}~\cite{shrivastava_cvpr17}, which employs simulated and unsupervised learning to improve the realism of the output of a simulator with unlabeled real data.
+However, the simulator's data include only objects, ignoring background scenes.
+Thus, the resulting synthetic images are filled objects, but the background information is usually crucial in practice.
+In this work, we explore techniques that directly regularize the foreground (hand) and the background (natural scenes where the hand appears \cite{zhang_icip16,ionescu_pami14}).